Colors in ASL

 Colors in American Sign Language

-Learning American Sign Language often mimics learning our spoken and written word.
+Learning American Sign Language often mimics learning our spoken and written words.
 Many children start with letters and numbers.
 Then, they move on to more descriptive words like colors.
-I have both the Sign Language Alphabet and Sign Language Numbers available for you on this site.

 For this sign language colors activity, I have included two options for you.
 Both sets of ASL colors printables include common colors.